 All pictures were generated via Delorme’s Topo USA computer

 through the Taconic Mountains between Newburgh and Peekskill, NY

-The picture above shows the Hudson River where it cuts
+The picture above shows the Hudson River where it

 through the Taconic Mountains in eastern New York State.
 The Taconic